 Be a Day Tripper

-Sometimes you literally just want to get away.
-That doesn’t mean you have to go too far.
+Of course, you don't have to stay in Naples during the spring.
+Sometimes you may simply want to hop in the car and get away.
+But getting away doesn’t have to mean a long road trip.
 Here are a few options within close driving range.

 - Take a Day Trip to Matlacha

 If you wonder what life was like in turn-of-the-century Florida a quick trip to the charm and laid-back lifestyle of the old fishing village of Matlacha will give you a taste.
 This small (there are fewer than 800 residents) waterfront community is home to fishermen and artists.
-Take a walking tour of the island's unique and eccentric homes, bars, galleries and gift shops, or explore the shocking pink palm trees, polka-dot dolphins, and eclectic homes, shops, galleries, and bars on your own.
+Take a walking tour of the island's unique and eccentric homes, bars, galleries, and gift shops, or explore the shocking pink palm trees, polka-dot dolphins, and eclectic homes, shops, galleries, and bars on your own.
+Here are some activities to consider if you visit.

-- Visit the Museums, Gardens, and Historic Homes of Henry Ford and Thomas Edison
+- Visit the Museums and Historic Homes of Henry Ford and Thomas Edison

-The last place partying spring break students want to do is educate themselves!
-That makes it easy to avoid them!
-The Edison & Ford Winter Estates let you explore nine historic buildings including Henry Ford’s home and Thomas Edison’s main house, guest house, caretaker’s house, the ahead of its time pool complex.
+You may not think of Florida when you think of Thomas Edison or Henry Ford, but The Edison & Ford Winter Estates let you explore nine historic buildings including Henry Ford’s home and Thomas Edison’s main house, guest house, caretaker’s house, the ahead of its time pool complex.
 The Edison & Ford Winter Estates also feature more than 20 acres of lush botanical gardens with more than 1,700 plants and one of the largest Banyan trees in the U.S. It may be only a day trip, but you’ll find much more than a day’s worth of fascinating history that comes to life.
+Click here for pictures and more information.

 There are plenty of ways to get away from the spring break crowds without having to go very far.
 And what’s nice is that after the tourists leave; you get to stay in this beautiful area!